 He began his career as a ballet dancer with American Ballet Theatre and Alonzo King LINES Ballet.
 In 2004 he co-founded Trey McIntyre Project (TMP), concurrently serving as the company’s Executive Director, and a dancer, for nine years.
 During this time, he gained a unique insight into the process and product of art-making and realized the ability to translate the creative process into other fields and modes of performance.
 John Michael has served as a Visiting Artist, Coach, or Lecturer across a wide range of world-renowned institutions & companies to include The University of Chicago Booth School of Business, the NYU Center for Ballet & the Arts, and Harvard’s Kennedy School of Government.

 As the founder and principal of JMS & Company, John Michael continues to work with clients around the world.
-He is the executive producer of Boise’s B Corp certified Treefort Music Fest and is the founder of the American Ballet Theatre Leadership Lab which seeks to translate the skills and creative processes of dance artists into valuable tools for the private and public sectors.
+He is the executive producer of Boise’s B Corp certified Treefort Music Fest.
+He is the founder of the American Ballet Theatre Leadership Lab, which seeks to translate the skills and creative processes of dance artists into valuable tools for the private and public sectors.
 John Michael is a recipient of the USA Eisenhower Fellowship and holds a Master in Public Administration from the Harvard University John F. Kennedy School of Government.

 CREATIVITY & PERFORMANCE FRAMEWORKS

-A Co-Founder of Liminal Collective, Andy was previously is the Director of High Performance for Red Bull, where he worked with hundreds of international athletes and cultural opinion leaders while supervising a team of industry-leading scientists, engineers, physicians and technologists to develop and implement elite performance models.
+A Co-Founder of Liminal Collective, Andy was previously is the Director of High Performance for Red Bull.
+He worked with hundreds of international athletes and cultural opinion leaders while supervising a team of industry-leading scientists, engineers, physicians, and technologists to develop and implement elite performance models.

 He was the Performance Manager for Red Bull Stratos, leading the performance plan for Felix Baumgartner’s record-breaking jump to Earth from the stratosphere in 2012.